tmacbg/stuf.sh/README.md

 Requirements: jq-linux64

-!!!rename "jq-linux64" to "jq" before you run the script!!!
+!!!rename "jq-linux64" to "jq" and put in /usr/local/bin before running!!!

 Usage: